nmkzzztos/firmware_vault_documentation/docs/Introduction.md

         * executor.py program runs in this container.
         * The analysis tools, like binwalk, etc., will also be executed in this container.
-        * To use new analysis tools, they will have to be loaded onto the executor container.
+        * To use new analysis tools, **they will have to be loaded onto the executor container** using the executor's _Dockerfile_.

         * executor.py: